-- Problem: one user reads, other writes (read-write conflict) - □ Issue: inconsistent read - When a transaction reads object x twice and x has different values - Between the two reads another transaction has modified the value of x - Relational databases support ACID transactions - NoSQL databases usually support atomic updates within a single aggregate - But not all data can be put in the same aggregate - Update that affects multiple aggregates leaves open a time when clients could perform an inconsistent read - □ Inconsistency window - Another issue: replication consistency - □ A special type of inconsistency in case of replication - Ensuring that the same data item has the same value when read from different replicas
+- Problem: one user reads, other writes (read-write conflict) - □ Issue: inconsistent read - Relational databases support the notion of transactions - NoSQL databases support atomic updates within a single aggregate - □ But not all data can be put in the same aggregate - Update that affects multiple aggregates leaves open a time when clients could perform an inconsistent read - □ Inconsistency window - Another issue: replication consistency - □ A special type of inconsistency in case of replication - Ensuring that the same data item has the same value when read from different replicas

-Consistency Quorums
+Quorums

-- How many nodes need to be involved to get strong consistency? - Write quorum: W > N/2 - N = the number of nodes involved in replication (replication factor) - \square W = the number of nodes participating in the write - The number of nodes confirming successful write - □ "If you have conflicting writes, only one can get a majority." - How many nodes do we need to contact to be sure we have the most up-to-date change? - Read quorum: R + W > N - \square R = the number of nodes we need to contact for a read - □ "Concurrent read and write cannot happen."
+- How many nodes need to be involved to get strong consistency? - Write quorum: W > N/2 - □ N = the number of nodes involved in replication (replication factor) - □ W = the number of nodes participating in the write - The number of nodes confirming successful write - □ "If you have conflicting writes, only one can get a majority." - How many nodes you need to contact to be sure you have the most up-to-date change? - Read quorum: R + W > N - R = the number of nodes we need to contact for a read - □ "Concurrent read and write cannot happen."